The Trichlor Shortage May be a Good Thing

-- Dichlor is an alternative to Trichlor but it is very expensive and, unfortunately, is also affected by the shortage.
+- Dichlor is an alternative to Trichlor but it is very expensive and production has been halted for the remainder of the 2021 season.

 - Liquid chlorine is a cost-effective alternative but maintaining the pool will require large amounts of liquid chlorine and constant maintenance.
 Jugs of liquid chlorine take up more space than you probably have in your equipment room.
 Also, liquid chlorine does not have a stabilizer component so it breaks down quickly and becomes less effective the longer it sits in a bottle—especially in a hot shop or storage area.
 While it may be a low-cost way to go, be prepared to buy large quantities often.

 - Calcium Hypochlorite or “Cal-Hypo” does not have the stabilizer component so it also requires daily maintenance and monitoring.
 However, it is packaged in either a concentrated granular form or a tablet that can be used in a Cal-Hypo feeder.
 These cost-effective, concentrated forms make it easier to store and work with than liquid chlorine.

 Before we were forced to think about the availability of Trichlor; it was the easy solution.
 You may have been using Trichlor for years with no thought to change from this cheap, easy routine.
 What you likely may not have realized is your pool is likely stuck in a vicious cycle.
 You may be damaging your property’s pool and using more chemicals than necessary to sanitize the water:

 - The use of Trichlor depletes the water of calcium.
 Without sufficient calcium in the water, the pool will begin to pull calcium from the sides and surfaces of your pool.
 You will begin to see etching and erosion of the pool surface.